 Kelanie previously taught at School of Madison Ballet, Ballet Institute of Atlanta, Minnesota Ballet School, and locally in Nebraska.

-Company artist Katerina Schweitzer is a ballet, pointe, jazz and modern / contemporary instructor at AMB School, and the assistant director of the Ensemble.
+Company artist Katerina Schweitzer is a ballet, pointe, jazz and modern / contemporary instructor at AMB School, and the director of the Ensemble.

 Katerina began dancing at her grandmother’s studio in New York at age three.
 She continued her training in Vero Beach, FL in both RAD and Vaganova methods.